pingcap/tidb-lightning/docs/en_US/02-Deployment.md

 ### Deploying to separate machines

-`tidb-lightning` and `tikv-importer` are resource-intensive programs, and are best deployed into two dedicated machines.
+`tidb-lightning` and `tikv-importer` are resource-intensive programs.
+It is recommended to deploy them into two dedicated machines.

 To achieve the best performance, we recommend the following hardware configurations: